 What is fire cider?

-Fire Cider Master Tonic is a hot, spicy herbal tonic made with an array of immune boosting ingredients like horseradish root, garlic and oregano infused in apple cider vinegar.
-Essentially an infused vinegar, or tincture, that’s not only delicious but also beneficial to your health.
+Fire Cider Master Tonic is a hot, spicy herbal tonic made with an array of ingredients like horseradish root, garlic and oregano infused in apple cider vinegar.
+Essentially an infused vinegar, or tincture, that’s delicious and versatile.